Vintage Longwave Receivers - Part 4

 This station also includes a dynamotor-operated BC-348-Q receiver which has a MW band providing 630 meter coverage.
 The BC-348-Q actually is quite an impressive receiver with double preselection, three IF amplifers and a crystal filter.
 A more detailed write-up on setting up, tuning and operating the BC-375 on 630 meters is in our article on "Successfully Operating the BC-375 on the Ham Bands Today" - use the Home/Index for navigation.
 The BC-375-E and the BC-306-A Tuner are shown in the photo to the right.

 UPDATE - May 30, 2019 - Shown to the right is something that I found looking around a local ham's workshop.
 It's a Radiomarine ET-8043 Emergency Transmitter.
 It has five tuned frequencies that can be selected by the front panel switch.
 Each selected frequency can be tuned as desired from 320kc up to 515kc.
 Power output is 40 watts.
 The transmitter uses five 1624 tubes.
-The 1624 is a 1625 with a 2.5 volt filament.
+The 1624 is a 1625 with a 2.5 volt 2 amp filament.
 The circuit is MOPA with audio oscillator and Class B modulation for an output in the A2 mode (modulated CW.)
 The ET-8043 was originally installed in a Marine Radio Console along with all of the other shipboard radio equipment.
-The power supply and batteries that supplied the voltages to operate ET-8043 were installed in the console.
+Earlier versions of this transmitter had a built-in motor-generator that allowed running the entire transmitter on the +12vdc ship's batteries.
+This later version utilized a separate (located in the marine console) vibrator power pack for +HV and the ship's battery buss for +LV.
 All I have is the transmitter.
 Also part of the console was the keying circuit (a "test key" is on the front panel,) some of the metering, antenna output and other connections that were via the cable that can be seen exiting the lower right side of the transmitter.
 Unfortunately, the cable is cut.
 The ET-8043 dates from the early 1960s.

 Can the RMCA ET-8043 become a functional transmitter for 630M operation?
 It's possible although operating A2 wouldn't be bandwidth-friendly even though any mode of operation is legal on 630M.
 It would be easy to incorporate external A1 or A2 mode switching.
 An AC power supply has to be built first.
 Luckily, the plate voltage for 1624 tubes is around 600vdc.
-The 2.5 volt supply would have to handle about 10A but changing all of the tubes to 1625s might be better since these tubes would operate on 12 volts at about 3A.
+Also, since the filaments are wired in series, 12.5vdc at 2A would be required for that supply.
 More details as this project gets started.

 |Effective Isotropic Radiated Power? - Why use Effective Isotropic Radiated Power to set the power limit of 5 watts?
 This regulation is a method to limit the EM radiation of the transmitted signal to a certain level by control of the relationship of the RF power input to the antenna versus the antenna's physical size and how that size relates to antenna efficiency.
 Consider that a full-size 630 meter half-wave antenna is over 1000 feet long.
 This type of "full-size" antenna might actually exhibit a slight gain when compared to an isotropic radiator (dependent on other losses.)
 Therefore, the power input would have to be 5 watts to stay within the regulations (assuming no other losses.)
 With a full-size, efficient antenna, even just 5 watts input could result in a formidable signal on CW.
 However, an antenna that will fit onto a typical city lot will be very inefficient at 630 meters and therefore would exhibit a considerable loss rather than gain.
 That's how the RF power input to a "small" antenna can be fairly high and yet only result in 5 watts EIRP.
 Think of the small, inefficient antenna as being like a "dummy load."
 You can input lots of RF watts into a dummy load and the dummy load does radiate a few feet but it isn't an efficient radiator.
 So, to stay within the regulations, one has to estimate the efficiency of their antenna and then calculate the amount of RF power input to that antenna versus its efficiency that would result in five watts EIRP.
 The efficiency is primarily determined by antenna size, antenna height and antenna resistance.
 There are other variables but it's best to ignore those since they involve soil conductivity, losses due to nearby objects and other things that "vary" all the time.
 The best info I could find is at www.472kHz.org under "Antennas for 630 Meters" and "EIRP."
 The formulae are explained in detail and four "real antenna" examples are shown to help answer "the EIRP question" for your particular or proposed set up.|